cortez24rus/3X-UI-auto-deployment/README.md

 7. Configuring UFW (Uncomplicated Firewall) for access control.
 8. Configuring SSH, to provide the minimum required security.
 9. Disabling IPv6 to prevent possible vulnerabilities.
-10. Encrypt DNS queries using systemd-resolved or AdGuard Home (DNS over TLS or DNS over HTTPS).
+10. Encrypting DNS queries using systemd-resolved or AdGuard Home (Temporarily removed).
 11. Generating a random website to add an extra layer of privacy and complexity for traffic analysis.

 -----

-### Usage XUI-RP install:
+### Installation of XUI-RP:

 To begin configuring the server, simply run the following command in a terminal:
 ```sh
 bash <(curl -Ls https://github.com/cortez24rus/xui-reverse-proxy/raw/refs/heads/main/xui-rp-install-server.sh)
 ```

-### Tg-bot:
+### Installing the bot:

-In order to install a bot on the server, it is enough to configure the launch of the base script with the -bot switch:
+To install the bot on the server, just run the base script with the -bot flag:
 ```sh
 bash <(https://github.com/cortez24rus/xui-reverse-proxy/raw/refs/heads/main/xui-rp-install-server.sh) -bot
 ```

-### Random web site:
+### Generating a random website:
 ```sh
 bash <(curl -Ls https://github.com/cortez24rus/xui-reverse-proxy/raw/refs/heads/main/xui-rp-random-site.sh)
 ```